abmajith/verilog-riscV32I-machine/README.md

 ```verilog
 wire [31:0] Iimm={{21{inst[31]}}, inst[30:20]};
 ```
-As you see MSB is the sign of 12 bits intermediate constant, it is appropriately repeated for the signed extension of 12 bits immediate value into 32-bit value.
+As you see MSB is the sign of 12 bits *immediate* constant, it is appropriately repeated for the signed extension of 12 bits immediate value into 32-bit value.